RTG 1666: Transformation of Global Agri-Food Systems

 GlobalFood Symposium 2020

 The Fourth GlobalFood Symposium will be held on 24-25 April 2020 in Göttingen.
 The two-day conference will feature plenary sessions with invited speakers, contributed paper sessions, and posters.
-Confirmed speakers include Chris Barrett (USA), Jessica Fanzo (USA), Jill Hobbs (Canada), Miet Maertens (Belgium), Catherine Ragasa (USA), Tom Reardon (USA), Lucia Reisch (Denmark), Jo Swinnen (Belgium), Rob Vos (USA), and David Zilberman (USA).
-We invite submissions for contributed papers and posters from all researchers working on issues related to the global agri-food system transformation.
-The submission deadline is 15 November 2019.
-Further details, full call for papers, and submissions, follow this link.
+Confirmed speakers include Jessica Aschemann-Witzel (Denmark), Chris Barrett (USA), Jessica Fanzo (USA), Jill Hobbs (Canada), Prabhu Pingali (USA), Catherine Ragasa (USA), Tom Reardon (USA), Lucia Reisch (Denmark), Jo Swinnen (USA), and Rob Vos (USA).
+We invited submissions for contributed papers and posters from all researchers working on issues related to the global agri-food system transformation.
+The submission deadline was 15 November 2019.
+All submissions have now been peer-reviewed and authors have been notified of the decision.
+Registration is now open!

 Welcome to the Research Training Group (RTG) “GlobalFood”